-Programmatic Advertising 101: Expand Your Display Ad Buying with a DSP
+Display Advertising 101: Expand Your Display Ad Buying with Programmatic

-What does a DSP do for display ads?
+What does a DSP do for display advertising?

 Ultimately, it comes down to supplementing what you’re already doing on a display network with real-time bidding on a DSP.
 Display networks only scratch the surface of what a DSP can do – in terms of scale/reach, variety of inventory, audience targeting, and real-time optimization.
 If you want to make the most of your digital media dollars, you should be utilizing a DSP as a complementary display buying solution.